meyerdominik/ESP32_bluetoothmedia/README.md

 * ESP USC     -> Power source

 Remember to short the pins on the can transceiver, if you don't need the 120 Ω resistor as an endpoint.

+Ideas for your own implementation:
+* a2dp can receive information about the song that is currently playing.
+You could attach a display to show the current artist and title.